 In addition to the core courses required for a Doctorate of Education, candidates enrolled in the Administrative Leadership specialization must also take the following courses:

 EdD - Administrative Leadership Courses

 EDDA 615 (3)

-Issues in Policy, Planning, and Leadership
+Global Issues in Policy, Planning, and Leadership

 This course focuses on learning and its connections to the organizations, institutions, and policy settings in which it occurs.
 It focuses on the role that leaders play in constructing, guiding, and improving learning in educational organizations through planning and policy decisions.
 The intent is to develop researchers and practitioners whose main interest is the development of knowledge useful to the improvement of learning in educational organizations through the systematic application of research and theory to practice.